 When did it begin?
-I was first introduced to yoga when I was around 8 years old by friends of my brother.
+I was first introduced to yoga when I was around 8 years old by friends of my brother John.
 No spiritual nuances to my recollection, only postures that were easy, fun, and yielded much praise and adoration from onlookers.
-Never thought anything more of yoga other than it being kind of … Continue reading No to Christian Yoga – This Woman’s Journey.
+I didn't think anything more of yoga or the postures … Continue reading Why I said No to Christian Yoga – One Woman’s 45 yrs.
+Journey.

 Krishna is a major deity in Hinduism.
 One of the most widely revered and popular of all Indian divinities.
 Being Christian in a Krishna World ”Very interesting, but doesn’t yoga welcome all religions?”
 This was the question posed by a colleague after discussing with her a predicament regarding one of my personal training clients.
 I … Continue reading Does Yoga Welcome All Religions?
 Being Christian in a Krishna World

-Why I appreciate this system of Alignment Supportive Body Care I was around 8 years old when my sibling and friends used me as a guinea pig when experimenting with the positions they were learning in their hatha yoga class.
+Why I appreciate this system of Alignment Supportive Movement I was around 8 years old when my sibling and friends used me as a guinea pig when experimenting with the positions they were learning in their hatha yoga class.
 I mean this was the early 70`s!
-Yoga was big and so was their imaginations as … Continue reading Contemporary Yoga – Stretching Breathing & Mindful Movements Without the Hindu Spiritualism
+Yoga was big and so was their imaginations as … Continue reading What is Modern Postural Noga?
+Stretching Breathing & Mindful Movements Without the Hindu Spiritualism